neijrr/nextcloud_passwords_handbook_ru/Developers/Api/Password-Api.md

  - The status property may be 0 for secure, 1 for weak and 2 for broken.
  Since not all password analysis can be done server side, some passwords may be classified as 0 even if they fail the users password rules.
  The users password rules need to be checked client sided.
+ - The difference betwenn `updated` and `edited` is that updated is always set by the server when the password is changed and edited has to be set by the client.

 # Available api actions